 If there is an equipment failure, record the details in the Supervisor's Report Folder (SRF).
-This report must be sent to us in the script packet and must include:
+This report must be uploaded along with the relevant candidates' work and must include:

 - the affected candidates

 - the nature of the equipment failure

 - the actions taken by the supervisor.